 The Oregon wine industry - Oregon is a relatively new wine-producing region in comparison to California and France.
 In 1966, there were only two commercial wineries licensed in Oregon.
-According to the Oregon Vineyard and Winery Report produced by University of Oregon's Institute for Policy Research and Engagement ("UOIPRE") in 2022, the most recent year such data is available, the overall number of wineries increased from 1,058 to 1,116 with the biggest increases coming from the Willamette Valley, which added 38.
-Planted acres of wine grape vineyards increased by 2,588 acres from 41,899 to 44,487, an increase of 6%, 40,774 acres of which were harvested.
-Oregon wine grapes produced a 2022 crop with a total value of \$330 million, an increase of 22% from 2021.
-Pinot Noir leads all varieties accounting for 71% of planted acreage and 67% of production.
-According to UOIPRE, Oregon case sales in 2022 were 5.7 million, an 8% increase from 2021.
+According to the Oregon Vineyard and Winery Report produced by University of Oregon's Institute for Policy Research and Engagement ("UOIPRE") in 2023, the most recent year such data is available, the overall number of wineries increased from 1,116 to 1,143 with the biggest increases coming from the Willamette Valley, which added 24 wineries.
+Planted acres of wine grape vineyards increased by 1,512 acres from 44,487 to 45,999, an increase of 3%, 40,313 acres of which were harvested.
+Oregon wine grapes produced a 2023 crop with a total value of \$349 million, an increase of 6% from 2022.
+Pinot Noir leads all varieties accounting for 60% of planted acreage and 59% of production.
+According to UOIPRE, Oregon case sales in 2023 were 6.0 million, a 5% increase from 2022.